Engines are not eligible for veteran discounts.

 Section: Troubleshooting Diesel Engines

 Electric Start Problem Check to determine if the battery is dead.
-If so, check the engine charging system for output.
+If so, check the pressure washer engine charging system for output.
 Repair or replace components as necessary.
 Inspect, clean, and tighten all electrical connections Check the starter solenoid and the starter, repair or replace as necessary Drive or pump problem?
 Disengage the engine from the drive system and check if it turns.
 Engine ceased?
 Run without lubrication and/or major engine component failure.
 Rebuild or replace.
 Engine turns but won’t start.
 Check for fuel flow to the engine.
 Replace fuel if it is contaminated Replace the fuel filter if there is any chance of it being clogged If equipped with a fuel pump, check it for operation and repair or replace if necessary.
 Are the glow plugs heating properly?
 If not check for power to them, if no power, trace the source of the problem back and repair.
 If there is power to a glow plug but it doesn’t heat, replace it.
 Clean and inspect the fuel injectors, replace if necessary.
 Engine runs poorly.
 Check fuel quality.
 Replace fuel and air filters.
 Check and set engine RPMs to specifications.
 Inspect, clean or replace fuel injectors.
 Is the pump too much for the engine to power?
 If so replace with a smaller pump.

 Section: Troubleshooting Electric Motors

 Verify that the incoming power supply is on and sufficient.
 Make sure there are no tripped circuit breakers or blown fuses.
 Inspect the motor brushes and replace if they are worn out.
 Drive or pump problem?
 Disengage the motor from the drive system and check if it turns.
-Replace or repair the motor.
+Replace or repair the pressure washer motor.